-Marquette University Law School Jenkins Honors Moot Court Competition
+Marquette University Law School Jenkins Honors Intramural Moot Court Competition

 National Moot Court Competition

 External Moot Court Competitions

 Marquette University Law School routinely and successfully participates in a variety of national moot court competitions.
-During the 2015-2016 school year, MULS students will compete in fourteen different competitions, including the Evan A. Evans Constitutional Law Moot Court Competition and the National Appellate Advocacy Competition.
-In fall 2013, the Law School won the Region VIII Round of the National Moot Court Competition.
-In fall 2014, the Law School won Best Petitioner's Brief and were semifinalists in the Region VIII Round of the National Moot Court Competition.
+During the 2022-2023 school year, MULS students will compete in thirteen different competitions, including the National Moot Court Competition and the National Appellate Advocacy Competition.